Create a Third Party Exam

 Proctoring Settings

-• Record Webcam - Records HD video of the student’s face and testing environment using the webcam built into their device or external webcam.
+• Record Webcam - Records HD video of the test taker’s face and testing environment using the webcam built into their device or external webcam.

-• Record Screen - Records HD video of the exam taker’s laptop or desktop screen.
+• Record Screen - Records HD video of the test taker’s laptop or desktop screen.

 • Record Web Traffic- Logs and monitors the browser activity in Google Chrome during the exam.

-• Student Photo - Requires the exam taker to take a still picture prior to taking their assessment.
+• Student Photo - Requires the test taker to take a still picture prior to taking their assessment.

-• Student ID - Requires the exam taker to take a picture with their webcam of their government-issued photo ID, or their student photo ID.
+• Student ID - Requires the test taker to take a picture with their webcam of their government-issued photo ID, or their test taker photo ID.
 Honorlock will ensure the name on the ID matches the name within the LMS.

-• Room Scan -Requires that the exam taker show a 360degree view of their testing environment and there will be onscreen messaging informing them of this.
-If you are requesting your exam takers show certain items - blank scratch paper, their cell phone being placed out of reach, etc. Use the Additional Instructions Section below to detail out what you’d like your exam takers to do for the Room scan.
+• Room Scan: This requires the test taker to show a 360-degree view of their testing environment, and there will be onscreen messaging informing them of this.
+If you are requesting your test takers show certain items - blank scratch paper, their cell phone being placed out of reach, etc.- use the Additional Instructions Section below to detail what you’d like your test takers to do for the Room scan.

-• Calculators - Allows basic or scientific calculator during the assessment.
+• Calculators—Basic or scientific calculators are allowed during the assessment.
 Turning one calculator on will turn off the other.

-• Disable Copy/Paste - Prevents exam takers from copying exam content and pasting it outside of the assessment.
+• Disable Copy/paste - Prevents test takers from copying exam content and pasting it outside of the assessment.

 • Disable Printing - Prevents access to the browser print function to print or export exam content.

-• Allowed Site URLs - Grants access via another Chrome tab to any sites that you add in below.
-That could be a link to the e-textbook, DESMOS for an online graphing calculator, or a link to any other web page your exam takers will need to complete the assessment.
+• Allowed Site URLs - Grants access via another Chrome tab to any sites that you add below.
+That could be a link to the e-textbook, DESMOS for an online graphing calculator, or a link to any other web page your test takers will need to complete the assessment.
 When adding your URLs in the box below, please make sure you click “Add Site” for each page you’re granting access to.
-Please include the link to that site or resources within the question stem itself, or the exam instructions so students can click on it.
-These will be available before the exam before they launch proctoring and during the exam in the student toolbar.
+Please include the link to that site or resources within the question stem itself, or the exam instructions so test takers can click on it.
+These will be available before the exam, before they launch proctoring, and during the exam in the test taker toolbar.

-• Simulated - Not Proctored This should only be used for low-stakes assessments, as it will simulate the proctoring experience, but there will be no recording or flagging to review after the session is complete.
+• Simulated—Not proctored.
+This should only be used for low-stakes assessments, as it will simulate the proctoring experience.
+However, there will be no recording or flagging to review after the session is complete.

 Student Guidelines

-These nine preset instructions will let your students and Honorlock's Proctors and Support staff know, what is and what is not, allowed on the assessment.
+These ten preset instructions will let your test takers and Honorlock Proctors and Support staff know, what is and is not, allowed on the assessment.

-• Notes Allowed - Permits exam takers to reference any physical or digital notes.
+• Notes Allowed - Permits test takers to reference any physical or digital notes.

-• Scratch Paper Allowed - Exam takers can utilize multiple sheets of blank paper and a writing utensil during the assessment.
+• Scratch Paper Allowed—During the assessment, test takers can use multiple sheets of blank paper and a writing utensil.

-Students will not be flagged or have their exam paused for being partially out of view if Scratch Paper Allowed, Notes Allowed, or Open Book Allowed is toggled on.
-Students that are completely out of view will be flagged.
-For customers that utilize our Live Proctoring level of service, proctors will not perform Live Pop-Ins on students that are partially out of view if the Scratch Paper Allowed, Notes Allowed, or Open Book Allowed toggles are on.
+Test takers will not be flagged or have their exam paused for being partially out of view if Scratch Paper Allowed, Notes Allowed, or Open Book Allowed is toggled on.
+Test takers that are completely out of view will be flagged.
+For institutions or organizations that utilize our Live Proctoring level of service, proctors will not perform Live Pop-Ins on test takers who are partially out of view if the Scratch Paper Allowed, Notes Allowed, or Open Book Allowed toggles are on.

-• Restroom Breaks Allowed - Permits exam takers to leave the webcam view for a short period of time.
-We encourage you to add additional instructions around the duration or frequency exam takers can use the restroom so that our proctors can provide specific instructions to exam takers if you’d like to limit those breaks.
-When Restroom Breaks Allowed is active, students can leave the testing area for up to five minutes without their exam being paused or flagged.
+• Restroom Breaks Allowed - Permits test takers to leave the webcam view for a short period of time.
+We encourage you to add additional instructions around the duration or frequency test takers can use the restroom so that our proctors can provide specific instructions to test takers if you’d like to limit those breaks.
+When Restroom Breaks Allowed is active, test takers can leave the testing area for up to five minutes without their exam being paused or flagged.

-• Handheld Calculator - Indicates students can use a handheld calculator but not the calculator on their cell phone.
+• Handheld Calculator - Indicates test takers can use a handheld calculator but not the calculator on their cell phone.

-• Hats Allowed - Permits exam takers to wear a baseball hat or hoodie on their head during the assessment.
-Honorlock will always allow exam takers to wear religious head coverings during assessments.
+• Hats Allowed—Honorlock permits test takers to wear a baseball hat or hoodie on their heads during the assessment.
+It will always allow test takers to wear religious head coverings during assessments.

-• Take Exam in a Public Area - Indicates that exam takers can complete their assessment in a coffee shop, library, etc. where other people are around them and noise is present.
-Exam takers cannot interact with other people in the testing environment.
+• Take Exam in a Public Area - This indicates that test takers can complete their assessment in a coffee shop, library, etc., where other people are around them and noise is present.
+Test takers cannot interact with other people in the testing environment.
 When Take Exam in Public Area is active, Honorlock will not flag exams with multiple faces visible in the webcam.

-• Background Noise Allowed - Permits exam takers to be in an environment where other people are talking, there’s excessive background noise, etc.
+• Background Noise Allowed - Permits test takers to be in an environment where other people are talking, there’s excessive background noise, etc

 *Notice of Non-Affiliation and Disclaimer: Honorlock is an independent third-party tool that is not associated, authorized, endorsed or sponsored by McGraw Hill Education.